-- Pupils will develop their confidence and creativity during every unit of work in S3 Drama. - Pupils will develop their team building, communication and time management skills as they work continuously in groups to create and present drama. - Pupils will also develop analytical and critical thinking skills as they learn how to analyse the effectiveness of production techniques. - Pupils will develop their literacy skills as they engage with a range of texts and write their own scripts. - Pupils will build evaluation skills as they reflect on their own and others performances. - Pupils will be encouraged to develop their thinking skills and empathy as they explore many social issues.
+- Pupils will develop their confidence and creativity during every unit of work in S3 Drama. - Pupils will develop their team-building, communication and time management skills as they work in groups to create and present to an audience. - Pupils will also develop analytical and critical thinking skills as they learn how to analyse the effectiveness of production techniques. - Pupils will develop their literacy skills as they engage with a range of texts and write their own scripts. - Pupils will build evaluation skills as they reflect on their own and others' performances. - Pupils will be encouraged to develop their thinking skills and empathy as they explore social issues.

-In S3 Drama pupils continue to work BGE level work through before progressing on to National level work and so will build on the knowledge and skills introduced in S2.
-Pupils will continue to develop their characterisation skills in performance, focusing on voice and movement in detail.
-Pupils will also expand their knowledge of all production areas, including lighting, sound, props, costume, make-up and set.
-At the end of each unit. pupils will perform in small-scale productions that they have created within their groups, in front of an audience.
-Pupils will also develop their ability to evaluate their own performance and the performance of others, helping to develop their confidence and communication skills.
+In S3 Drama pupils continue to work BGE level work through before progressing on to National level work, and so will build on the knowledge and skills introduced in S2.
+Pupils will continue to develop their characterisation skills in performance, focusing on voice and movement.
+Pupils will also expand their knowledge of all production areas, including lighting, sound, props, costume, make -up and set.
+At the end of each unit, pupils will perform in small-scale productions that they have created within their groups in front of an audience.
+Pupils will also develop their ability to evaluate their own performance and the performances of others, and help to develop their confidence and communication skills.

-Learning drama gives young people self-confidence, the chance to use their imagination and develop their communication and cooperation skills.
-These skills are vital to a whole range of career paths both in the theatre industry and out with the industry such as in education, law, media, journalism, business and politics.
+Learning Drama gives young people self-confidence, the chance to use their imagination, and develop their communication and cooperation skills.
+These skills are vital to a whole range of career paths, both in and outwith the theatre industry, such as education, law, media, journalism, business and politics.